paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-048-ocean-and-coastal-mapping-integration.md

 (2) **Coastal state** — The term “coastal state” has the meaning given that term by [section 1453(4) of title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1453/4&num=0&edition=prelim).

-(3) **Committee** — The term “Committee” means the Interagency Ocean and Coastal Mapping Committee established by [section 3502 of this title](./chapter-048-ocean-and-coastal-mapping-integration.md#section-3502).
+(3) **Working Group** — The term “Working Group” means the Interagency Working Group on Ocean and Coastal Mapping under [section 3502 of this title](./chapter-048-ocean-and-coastal-mapping-integration.md#section-3502).

 (4) **Exclusive economic zone** — The term “exclusive economic zone” means the exclusive economic zone of the United States established by Presidential Proclamation No. 5030, of March 10, 1983.

-(5) **Ocean and coastal mapping** — The term “ocean and coastal mapping” means the acquisition, processing, and management of physical, biological, geological, chemical, and archaeological characteristics and boundaries of ocean and coastal areas, resources, and sea beds through the use of acoustics, satellites, aerial photogrammetry, light and imaging, direct sampling, and other mapping technologies.
+(5) **Ocean and coastal mapping** — The term “ocean and coastal mapping” means the acquisition, processing, management, maintenance, interpretation, certification, and dissemination of physical, biological, geological, chemical, and archaeological characteristics and boundaries of ocean and coastal areas, resources, and sea beds through the use of acoustics, satellites, aerial photogrammetry, light and imaging, direct sampling, and other mapping technologies.

 (6) **Territorial sea** — The term “territorial sea” means the belt of sea measured from the baseline of the United States determined in accordance with international law, as set forth in Presidential Proclamation Number 5928, dated December 27, 1988.